mkurjahn/CRN/README.md

 ```
 ![Plefka_11](figures/plefka_2.png)

-The advantage of the Plefka expansion can be seen by exploiting that we have now access to the response functions and correction fields.
+We have now access to the response functions and correction fields:
 ```julia
 plot_responses(res_plf_2[2])
 plot_hatTheta(ts, res_plf_2[3])